Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/how_to_configure_thunderbird/guide.en-gb.md

 OVHcloud also offers a web application to access your email address from a browser.
 To access the OVHcloud Webmail, click on [this link](/links/web/email).
 You can log in using the credentials of your email address.

-### Recover a backup of your email address
+### Retrieve a backup of your email account

 If you need to perform an operation that could result in the loss of your email account data, we recommend making a backup of the affected email account beforehand.
-To do this, refer to the "Export" section in the "Thunderbird" part of our guide "[Manually Migrate Your Email Address](/pages/web_cloud/email_and_collaborative_solutions/migrating/manual_email_migration)".
+To do this, refer to the "**Export**" section in the "**Thunderbird**" part of our guide "[Manually Migrate Your Email Address](/pages/web_cloud/email_and_collaborative_solutions/migrating/manual_email_migration)".

 ### Modify existing settings